 The remainder of this article is organized as follows.
 In section 2, the problem of interest and the sequential BD algorithm are presented.
 In Section 3, we classify and review parallel BD methods.
 We present our asynchronous parallel algorithm and the proposed acceleration techniques in Sections 4 and 5.
 We discuss the implementation details and numerical results in Sections 6 and 7.
 Finally, conclusions and future remarks are summarized in the last section.

-2. The Benders Decomposition Method
+2 The Benders Decomposition Method

-We first recall the two-stage stochastic problems of interest.
+We first recall the notation for the two-stage stochastic network design problem of interest.
 Then, we present a sequential BD algorithm to solve it.